Who Writes This

 An estimated 99% of content on the internet is now synthetic.
 The debate revolves around who wrote all of it.
 To me the question is irrelevant.
 What matters much more: Who was the content made for?

-Authorship is not typing.
-Authorship is taking responsibility for what is said.
+My conclusion from this: authorship is not typing, but taking responsibility for what is written.
 Whoever decides what is relevant is the author.
-The tool beside it does not matter.
+The tool beside it does not play a central role.

 Every one of these texts was created this way.
 I wrote, the AI fed me my own experiences.